-Qualification Requirements: Minimum of a Ph.D. in agricultural economics, forestry economics or a related field with expertise in the area of production economics.
-The applicant must also have a strong interest in mission-oriented research and extension activities which address critical clientele needs.
+QUALIFICATION REQUIREMENTS: Minimum of a Ph.D. in agricultural economics, forestry economics, or a related field with expertise in the area of production economics.
+The applicant must also have a strong interest in mission-oriented research and extension activities that address critical clientele needs.

 Dr. Michael Salassi, Department Head

 Department of Agricultural Economics and Agribusiness,